 I shared with you a Erato heliconian butterfly, a Malachite butterfly and a very large Monarch butterfly.
-I saw them all at the National Butterfly Center in Mission, Texas.
+I saw them all at the National Butterfly Center in Mission, Texas near the border wall.
 Truth be told, we’d see a butterfly, then those with me would whisper its name.
 Me, with substantial hearing loss in my right ear, would struggle to hear what they said.
 They’d whisper “Erato!” and standing to their left, I’d (LOL) revert to my Brooklyn roots and ask who’d name a butterfly “Erotic?”
 This query garnered interesting looks, but not laughs.

 The last week in December 2017, and here again with moderate excitement they’d share in low voice, Clytie Ministreak butterfly.
 ‘Clytie what?’
 Know too that this was fun, much fun over that nearly a week in the Lower Rio Grande Valley, Texas.